Footballers' Wives: Series 4 (2005)

 The fourth was shown between 31 March and 26 May 2005 with nine episodes.
 Tanya and Amber both have their babies; Tanya had the babies swapped at birth to hide the possibility that hers could be Frank's, but this backfired when Amber's son (Tanya's, really) was smothered to death by Amber's dog.
 When the swap was discovered, Conrad and Amber claimed their rightful baby back and banished Tanya abroad.
 The footballers are involved in a rape scandal during a party in Spain.
 Shannon and Harley have marriage problems and eventually split up.
 Darius turns out to be the rapist of Katie in Spain, and has a breakdown when she kidnaps him for revenge.
 Jackie Pascoe marries club manager Roger Webb, who signs his son Seb to the club.
 Seb tries to cause trouble in their marriage, and is thrown out.
 Hazel leaves the club with her new girlfriend, a tennis player.
 New characters Bruno and Lucy Milligan have an adorable daughter, Angelica, but their marriage is eroding due to control-freak Bruno's emotional and sometimes physical abuse of Lucy.
 Lucy meets Dr. Giles Arrowsmith on the Internet and runs to him with Angelica in tow.
 He tries to kill Lucy, Angelica, and himself in his car, believing he is re-creating the accident that killed his real fiancée the previous year.
 Bruno accidentally shoots Conrad, thinking he is Giles.
 The final episode was considerably edited for broadcast on ITV, though the full episode was shown in Ireland and Australia.
-Some cuts from the episode were featured in the first series of Footabllers' Wives: Extra Time, others were featured in series five of Footballers' Wives.
+Some cuts from the episode were featured in the first series of Footballers' Wives: Extra Time, others were featured in series five of Footballers' Wives.
 The episode was restored for the DVD release.
 Series four was produced by Cameron Roach.